 A report providing an update on progress has been presented at various Policy and Resources Cabinet Committee meetings since March 2020 and will continue until the contract award dates.
 The Key Decision is anticipated in December 2021.

 Section 4 - Responsible Officer - Who to contact for more information.

-Your name, Your Service, Your phone number and email address: The information on the Financial Implications is too long to include here.
+The information on the Financial Implications is too long to include here.
 However, it is set out in full as part of the 'Description'.